 I spent five months contributing to the Texas Tribune’s Bordering on Insecurity project.
 My stories on border corruption and immigration in 2016 won a national Society of Professional Journalist’s award.
-I spent the summer of 2016 as an investigative reporter for News21 – a national investigative journalism project housed at Arizona State University.
+During the summer of 2016, I was an investigative reporter for News21 – a national investigative journalism project housed at Arizona State University.
 The “Voting Wars” project won several awards, including an EPPY, Edward R. Murrow, and an Investigative Reporters and Editors award.